-The report of the sighting survey in 2019 will be submitted to the 2020 IWC SC meeting.
-Scientists at the ICR will analyze these data using the methods developed and modified by Hakamada et al. (2009), Matsuoka et al. (2011) and by Okamura and Kitakado (2004).
+The report of the sighting survey in 2018 will be submitted to the 2019 IWC SC meeting and the report of the sighting surveys in 2019 will be submitted to the 2020 IWC SC meeting.
+Scientists at the ICR will analyze these data using the methods developed and modified by Hakamada et al. (2009), Matsuoka et al. (2011) and by Okamura et al. (2004).
 Collaboration work with NRIFSF will be conducted for abundance estimation of cetaceans in the surveyed area.